 UWSOM's Departmental websites and the list of UWSOM Department Medical Student Clerkship opportunities.

 - Ask our SOM Career Advisor and the Departmental Career Advisor listed in the Career Advisors FAQ in your identified specialty to give you an honest appraisal of your chances.
 Every year across the country there are students who don't match because of a disconnect between their academic records and their career choice.

 Medical students explore many specialties during their clerkships.
 During each rotation, pay attention to what interests you.
 Do you enjoy continuity of care, certain procedures, certain types of illnesses, seeing immediate results, having long term relationships with patients, figuring out diagnostic puzzles, caring for people in the context of their community, addressing issues of mental well-being, prevention, working with the underserved, working with children, etc.?
 Continue to re-evaluate your interests as you go through each clerkship and get more data.
 Don't be afraid to change your mind.
 Many students alter their earlier specialty choices during their 3rd year.

-If you are undecided at the end of your 3rd year:
+If you are undecided at the end of your third year

 - Schedule an appointment to meet with our career advisor.
 It's helpful to discuss this process as it can be stressful.
 Your college mentors are also available to provide guidance and support.